What to do prior to a Virtual Visit

 - Technology placement is very important.
 Please strategically place the microphone and camera in a place that is most convenient for all of your students.

 - During the actual day of the Virtual Visit, dial in about five minutes before the program begins.
-This will help deal with any last minute issues that needs to be addressed before students arrive.
+This will help deal with any last minute issues that need to be addressed before students arrive.

-- Remind students of videoconferencing etiquette.
+- Remind students of video conferencing etiquette.

 - An active facilitator on the connecting side is essential to ensuring a successful Virtual Visit for all involved.

 - The facilitator can help the Virtual Visit Explainer by choosing a student when he or she wants to participate.